ederross/sora-sticky-quotes/README.md

 ## Features

 - Smooth scroll animation using Framer Motion.
-- Responsive design with Tailwind CSS for a seamless experience across various devices.
+- Possible responsive design with Tailwind CSS for a seamless experience across various devices.
 - Quotes dynamically loaded from a data source.
-- Easy integration with Next.js for optimized performance and SEO.
+- Easily integrated with Next.js for optimized performance and SEO.

 ## Technologies Used